archlab-sciencetokyo/CFU-Proving-Ground/README.md

 Once the specification is complete, you can write the bitstream to the board with `make conf`.

 ## History
+2025-06-03 Ver 1.6:
+- Revised some descriptions for VCC.

 2025-05-09 Ver 1.5:
-- Improved RVProc clock speed to 180 MHz
+- Improved RVProc clock speed to 180 MHz.
-- Added CFU.md describing how to use the cfu.v
+- Added CFU.md describing how to use the cfu.v.

 2025-05-01 Ver 1.4:
 - Fixed a bug in the branch predictor.